appstefan/HighlightSwift/README.md

 </picture>

 #### `CodeCard`
-Simple card view built with the `CodeText` view
+Simple iOS card view built with the `CodeText` view
-* 💬 Displays detected language
+* 💬 Displays the detected language
 * 👆 Tap for style controls, double tap to reset

 <picture>